accidentalrebel/accidentalrebel.com/content/ioli-crackme-0x03.md

 # On to the next challenge

 I hope I was able to explain properly the simple shifting algorithm used by the program above.
 I did it this way mostly for my own benefit and to make sure I really did understand how the algorithm worked in assembly.
 In future writeups I'll refrain from stepping through code at such a granular level, unless there is something really important that warrants it.
+Or maybe a video would be a much better format for these kinds of challenges?

-I look forward to the next challenge.
+Anyway, I look forward to the next challenge.
 Hopefully, you are too!